-Send any feedback or questions to email@example.com
+Send any feedback or questions to: firstname.lastname@example.org

 Many of the findings and recommendations had already been identified by our teams and we know there is much to do to make improvements for young people in Cumbria.

 The WSoA does not limit us and is not everything that needs to be done to improve services.
 It is what we must deliver, but it can be added to as the project progresses.

 The SEND Improvement Programme is being led by an Improvement Board.
-The Board includes senior officers and Councillors from CCC and the NHS as well as parent/carer representatives from the Cumbria Parent Carer Forum.
+The Board includes Senior Officers and Councillors from Cumbria County Council (CCC) and the NHS as well as parent and carer representatives.
 The Board is Chaired by Linda Clegg.
 Linda is independent of both CCC and the NHS and has extensive experience of working on similar projects across the country.
 The Board oversees the whole project, ensures progress is being made and takes key decisions.

 - Understanding of local need